dousherve/ln-qrcode/README.md

 ### Implemented bonuses
 - Small GUI written with Swing that uses `Helpers.show()` to display QR Codes with a specific mask and a specific version.
+Thus, the GUI relies on the file `Helpers.java` that you provided, but according to the submission server, we do not need to include the file in this archive.
 To display the GUI, remove the comment `QRCodeFrame frame = new QRCodeFrame();` and comment the line `Helpers.show(qrCode, SCALING);` of the `main()` method.
 - `evaluate()`, `findBestMasking()` methods and various others methods written